P站视频

 What Is a Cancer of Unknown Primary?

-Sometimes it’s not clear where a cancer may have started.
-When cancer is found in one or more metastatic sites but the primary site cannot be determined, it is called a cancer of unknown primary (CUP) or an occult primary cancer.
-This happens in a small portion of cancers.
+In most patients with newly diagnosed cancer, it is not hard to find the primary site .
+Sometimes, however, it is not clear where a cancer started, even after a physical examination, blood tests, and scans.
+If a cancer has spread to one or more sites but the primary site cannot be determined, it is called cancer of unknown primary ( CUP) or an occult primary cancer.
+This happens in a small percentage of cancer diagnoses.

 Looking for the primary site